Achraf-saadali/Food-Inspection/README.md

                  └─────────────────────┘
 ```

+This diagram corresponds to stages 4–6 of the full system architecture presented at the beginning of this document; the acquisition, communication, decision, and alerting stages surrounding it are detailed there.

 ---

 # 17. Integration Notes

 The existing `build_detection_json()` function provides the basic payload structure required by downstream components.
 The detection output can be extended to support the complete inspection pipeline.

 Potential integration points include: